Our fellowship offers 2 tracks: Pediatric (3 years) and Emergency Medicine (2 years) Each year contains 12 monthly blocks.

 Fellows are given the opportunity to select the faculty members they would like to mentor them.

-Each fellowship year is divided into 13 four-week blocks.
-There are four weeks of vacation time per year that can be taken during PED blocks.
+Each fellowship year is divided into 12 monthly blocks.
+There are four weeks of vacation time per year.

 Those coming to our program from a pediatrics residency will complete three years of fellowship training.